syiming/testbed/docs/source/support/gcp.md

  --name=transformer-tutorial
 ```

-Enter y to approve the creation of VM.
+Enter `y` to approve the creation of VM.

 <a name="vm-zone"></a> Please remember the zone information in the above command `us-central1-b`.
 It will be used later when we create TPU.

-Now the VM is created and started.
-The start of the VM triggers the start of charging fees, until the VM is shutdown.
+Now the VM is created and started. **The start of the VM triggers the start of charging fees, until the VM is shutdown**.

 Then use the following command to access the VM.